GuyTito/Salary_App/README.md

 ## Suggestions
-Suggestions text file contains ideas which I will likely add to the project as time goes on
+Suggestions text file contains ideas which will be added to the project as time goes on.
+When an idea is implemented and added to the project, that statement(idea) is prefixed with "[DONE]".